MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-highcontrastw.md

 Type: <b><a href="/windows/desktop/WinProg/windows-data-types">LPTSTR</a></b>

 Points to a string that contains the name of the color scheme that will be set to the default scheme.
+The system allocates this buffer, free it with LocalFree.

 ## -remarks